Treemek0/Mesky/README.md

 **• Version: forge 1.8.9**
 (*I use it and it works fine so it shouldn't cause any bad frame impact or crashes*)

+Idk why but it doesn't work on pojavlauncher (trying to fix)

 ⪢ Features:
 - [x] Stops flower weapons from placing on blocks (*Flower of Truth & Spirit Sceptre*)